-- Narrows the attainment gap between student and peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the student's previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the student's behaviour - Is likely to lead to Further Education, training, and / or employment
+- Narrows the attainment gap between student and peers - Prevents the attainment gap widening - Is equivalent to that of peers starting from the same baseline but less than the majority of peers - Equals or improves upon the students previous rate of progress - Ensures full curricular access - Shows an improvement in self-help and social or personal skills - Shows improvements in the students behaviour - Is likely to lead to Further Education, training, and / or employment

-Where teachers decide that a student's learning is unsatisfactory, the Head of House and SENDCO are the first to be consulted.
-The Head of House/SENDCO and teacher will review the approaches adopted.
-Where support additional to that of normal class provision is required, it will be provided through SEND Support.
-Where concerns remain despite sustained intervention, the Academy will consider requesting a Statutory Assessment.
+Where teachers decide that a student's learning is unsatisfactory, the Head of House and SENDCo are the first to be consulted.
+The Head of House/SENDCo and teacher will review the approaches adopted.
+Where support additional to that of normal class provision is required, it will be provided through SEN Support.
+Where concerns remain despite sustained intervention and the Academy deem the students difficulties to be complex and long term / life limiting, the Academy may consider requesting a Statutory Assessment.
 Parents will be fully consulted at each stage.
-Each of these intervention programmes is detailed in appropriate sections of this policy.